davebryson/geospatial_notes/notes/datums_projections_srs.md

 are 3 common coordinate systems

 * Geocentric (X,Y,Z): An X,Y,Z coordinate system with it's origin at the center of the Earth [ECEF]().
-This is the coordinate system used by GPS systems today.
+This is the coordinate system used by GPS systems today (and is the underpinnings of WGS84?) .
 But is often converted to Geographic coordinates for users (easier to understand).

 * Geographic (latitude/longitude): Geographic (Spherical) coordinates are angular measurements used to identify locations on earth.
 The latitude is the anglular measurement North and South from the Equator in the range [-90, 90].
 Longitude is the anglular measurement East and West starting from the Greenwich meridian in the range [-180, 180]